Disservin/fastchess/man.md

 - -maxmoves N
     Enables draw adjudication if the game reaches N moves without a result.

 - -tb PATHS
     Adjudicate games using Syzygy tablebases.
 PATHS must be a semicolon-separated (on Windows) or colon-separated (other platforms) list of paths to the tablebase directories.
     Only the WDL tablebase files are required.

+- -tbpieces N
+    Only use tablebase adjudication for positions with N pieces or less.

+- -tbignore50
+    Disable the fifty move rule for tablebase adjudication.

 - -openings file=NAME format=(epd|pgn) [order=ORDER] [plies=PLIES] [start=START]
     Specifies an opening book file and its format for game starting positions.